One of the first steps toward closing more sales faster is getting your existing contact list into Nutshell.

 If you aren't an administrator, you won't be able to import a spreadsheet.
 You can easily create new companies, people, and leads by following these instructions.

 Download this example template to visualize how your spreadsheet should be formatted.

 Before getting started with an import, you'll want to create any custom fields, tags, and company types that are part of the import.
 If you plan to assign your companies, people, and leads to your team members, you'll need to ensure that their usernames in Nutshell exactly match the names in your file.

 Step 2: Import your file

-Go to Setup > Import in your Nutshell account to get started with the import process.
+Go to Company settings > Import in your Nutshell account to get started with the import process.
 Once you've selected the "Choose file" button, selected your CSV file, and clicked "Next," you'll be taken to the matching screen.

 Step 3: Map your fields

 Click here for a full list of fields you can map your data to during an import.
 Nutshell tries to automatically identify your fields for you, but since your file is probably custom to your business, you will want to double check that all fields are correctly mapped during the Match stage.

 Step 4: Preview page